outcomesinsights/nhanes.tools/README.md

 Also note that the FTP server files appear to be slightly different from the files available on the NHANES website.
 We just changed to downloading from the HTTP site instead.
 This is a [link](https://gist.github.com/markdanese/112c3ccb0f98bd640d24) to code that generates the necessary dataframe with links, in case you are interested.

 Right now there are a few files that span multiple waves.
 These are generally for drugs and dietary files, plus some studies done with stored serum.
-We will shortly make it a default to download these with every wave.
+These are downloaded with every wave.

 ## Other Resources
 There are some excellent resources for downloading and using NHANES data.